Can Wasps Really Smell Our Fear: The Buzz On Fear

 This sense is particularly important for solitary wasps, which use vibrations to locate and catch prey.

-what are wasps afraid of
+what are wasps, hornets and bees afraid of

 What are Wasps Afraid of?